Selecting and Implementing Evidence-Based Practices:

 - Conducting Program Evaluations to Determine Effectiveness

-A two-page document that provides a simple description for comparing various clearinghouses available for identifying evidence-based programs.
+Updated in July 2018, this two-page document provides a simple description for comparing various clearinghouses available for identifying evidence-based programs.

 A one-page resource that provides a brief overview on obtaining Medicaid reimbursement for new evidence-based practices.